tomeshnet/mesh-orange/README.md

     lsblk -d -o NAME,SIZE,LABEL
     echo sudo dd if=output/$IMAGE of=$DISK

-Warning: dont overwrite the wrong disk!
+Warning: don't overwrite the wrong disk!

 Booting and using the system
 ----------------------------

-A wireless access point will be automatically started on all detected wifi adaptors - including those hotplugged after bootup.
+A wireless access point will be automatically started on all detected wifi adaptors - including those hot-plugged after bootup.
 Any internet connection plugged into the ethernet port will be shared out over the access point.